 - 103 Divorce Process Chart - A chart to explain the steps to obtaining a divorce.

-- No Fault Divorce (with minors)- These forms are to obtain a divorce based on living separate and apart from your spouse if you have children under the age of 18 with your spouse.
+- No Fault Divorce (with minor children)- These forms are to obtain a divorce based on living separate and apart from your spouse if you have children under the age of 18 with your spouse.
 With instructions.

-- No Fault Divorce (no minors)- These forms are to obtain a divorce based on living separate and apart from your spouse if you have no children under the age of 18 with your spouse.
+- No Fault Divorce (no minor children)- These forms are to obtain a divorce based on living separate and apart from your spouse if you have no children under the age of 18 with your spouse.
 With instructions.

 - Domestic Violence Divorce- These instructions are for a divorce based on a domestic violence protective order or an injunction that has been issued against your spouse to protect you or your children from abuse.
 With instructions.